 Finally, after the better part of four years, news of a new album emerged, with the promise of something loud and a tour with two-thirds of the Attractions, now dubbed the Imposters.
 Yet somehow something was missing.
 Or was there simply not enough variety?
-The over-hyped When I Was Cruel features distracting drum machines, dissonant free jazz, a lot of ranting and precious little melody.
+Split alternately between rockers and experiments, When I Was Cruel features distracting drum machines, dissonant free jazz, a lot of ranting, and not enough little melody.

 Elvis Costello When I Was Cruel (2002)—2½